 Whether you're those who have already spent many years eating a poor diet, developing chronic conditions alongside a lack of activity has made many people much weaker and susceptible to even worse illnesses.

-A Paleo Diet combined with even beginning level strength activities and a sustained training regimen you follow has the potential to make an impact on your physical and mental well-being at any age.
+A Paleo Diet combined with even beginning-level strength-building activities and a sustained training regimen allows you to positively impact your physical and mental well-being at any age.

 Utilizing a Paleo Diet to Complement Your Strength Training